2019 was the year of minimalism, a trend that will likely continue in 2020 and beyond.

-2019 is the year of minimalism.
 We’re changing as a society, replacing overflowing closets with capsule wardrobes and turning cluttered cabinets into neatly stocked open shelves.
-Additionally, we’re craving experiences over stuff, fantasizing about downsizing to smaller homes, and binge-watching Netflix series on organization.
+We’re craving experiences over stuff, fantasizing about downsizing to smaller homes, and binge-watching Netflix series on organization.

 It’s put best in an article I recently read that inspired this post:

 “The minimalist trend isn’t rising, it’s here, it’s everywhere around us.
 We’re living in a society that ultimately wants less.
 We’re condensing our wants to meet our needs – and in a world in which we are absolutely inundated and bombarded with information – we value simple and effective over flash and glamor.”